bskinn/opan/README.md

 Other types of calculations are under consideration.

-An adjunct goal of the project is to expose an API providing convenient access to various results of standalone calculations.
+An adjunct goal of the project is to expose an API providing convenient access to various results of standalone calculations, as well as tools to manipulate those results.

 Any branches with a prefixed `v.` are volatile (under active development).
 The history there may be rewritten dramatically,